Advance Your Skills in Supporting the Family Caregiver

 Please ensure you are using the web-browser Chrome and disable any pop-up blocking software.
 Click here for information on how to enable pop-ups.

-This activity is designed to meet the educational needs of case managers, counselors, nurses, nursing home administrators, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care professionals who support caregivers.
+This activity is designed to meet the educational needs of case managers, counselors, nurses, nursing home administrators, nurse practitioners, PAs, physicians, psychologists, social workers, therapists and other health care professionals who support caregivers.

 At the end of this educational activity, participants should be able to: